-a.
-Following move-in days in August once most residents have moved to a building, KU Student Housing hosts building and floor meetings in all communities.
-Residents meet in groups with their student staff member and are presented information about their hall community, Jayhawk Buddy System, the housing/university alcohol and drug policy, campus alerts system, Safe Ride/Late Bus/Police Department Safety Escort, and emergency resources.

-4. Student Involvement & Leadership Center (SILC)
+- a.
+Following move-in days in August once most residents have moved to a building, Housing & Residence Life hosts building and floor meetings in all communities.
+Residents meet in groups with their student staff member and are presented information about their hall community, Jayhawk Buddy System, the housing/university alcohol and drug policy, campus alerts system, Safe-Ride/Late Bus/Police Department Safety Escort, and emergency resources. - b.
+All Residence Life, Desk Operations, and Summer Conferences staff receive mandatory reporter and emergency procedure training at the start of their annual employment. - 4.
+Student Involvement & Leadership Center (SILC)